under-Peter/OMEinsum-Benchmarks/README.md

 The benchmarks have been evaluated over inputs of different size, labelled (ad-hoc) as `tiny`, `small`, `medium`, `large` and `huge`.
-The current benchmark has been run with `torch`, `numpy` and some naive implementations in plain `julia` with the aim of just implementing all functions, without generality or speed in mind.
+The current benchmark has been run with `torch`, `numpy` for python and `OMEinsum.jl` and `Einsum.jl` for julia.

-So far, this whole document is mainly a placeholder.

 # Overview
-The plots are split by the memory footprint of the operations, i.e. by size size of the tensors involved which have been classified as tiny, small, medium, large or huge.
+The plots are split by the memory footprint of the operations, i.e. by size size of the tensors involved which have been classified as tiny, small, medium, large or huge rather arbitrarily.
+The results below are for tensors of type `float64` but more results can be found in the `plots/` folder.
+Generally, changing to `float32` or complex types does not change the picture too much, except that torch does not support complex numbers.

 ## tiny tensors
 ![](plots/float64-tiny.png)